PharmAccess/hdc-data-analytics-handbook/README.md

 1. Open the terminal of vs code
 2. A yml installation file of this project has been added in the main folder, named *analytics_handbook_env.yml*.
 3. Open the vs code terminal and run the following code to create the anaconda environment:

 ```
 conda env create -f analytics_handbook_env.yml
 ```
 4. To activate the environment run: ```conda activate HDC-handbook-r-python```
-5. Set the python interpreter (ctr/cmnd + shift + p, or navigate to settings >> command pallette..) and click on Python: select interpreter.
+5. Set the python interpreter (ctr/cmnd + shift + p, or navigate to settings >> command pallette..) and click on *Python: select interpreter*.
 Now select the environment you just installed.
 Note: for the environment to become visible in the list, it might be required to restart vs code.
 6. Now first run a single code cell in any of the documents, this will ask you to install a kerner for your environment.
 Click install.
 7. Now all is set, to run the entire handbook, click on the preview button in any of the qmd files.